linux-dev-arch/cherryscript/README.md

 * exec - used to run a line in an imported file (still in testing)
 * input - used to recive data from the user
 * labels - it is equivalent to a python function
+* sleep - used to delay execution for a given time (in seconds)
+* loopf - used to create a forever loop.
  ### if anyone wants to help me in the development please let me know in github issues
  ## How to use
 <p>To run a .ci file just download the interpreter i.e cherryscript.py.